 German immigration laws are complex and confusing for many foreigners (and for most Germans as well!).
 At Just Landed we have tried to give an overview of the most important legal aspects and application procedures you need to consider.
 Due to the complexity of the subject, we cannot provide detailed information for every situation.
-We hope this guide will helpful in get you started working out what you need to do.
+We hope this guide will be helpful to get you started on working out what you need to do.

 When coming to live in Germany, you will probably need to go through the process in the following order (each step requires documentation from previous one), although there are some exceptions:

-- Residence registration: If you plan to stay and live in Germany, you will have to register at the local residence registration office (Einwohnermeldeamt).
+If you plan to stay and live in Germany, you will have to register at the local residence registration office (Einwohnermeldeamt).

 Germany is a bureaucratic country and bureaucrats love documents.
 Be prepared to fill in many forms, take them to different offices, have them stamped numerous times and spend a lot of time waiting in line.
 Before leaving home, you may find it essential or useful to get:

 - a passport valid for the entire period to be spent in Germany

 - if you are going to study, a notification of university admission or confirmation of application;

 - proof of financial resources;

 - visa (not a tourist visa), if applicable;

 - originals and certified (!) translations of your birth certificate, secondary school leaving certificate, possibly academic qualifications and your insurance documents.
 Certifications can be made at German diplomatic and consular missions;